viperproject/diodon-artifact/README.md

 - `dh/argot-proofs` contains the scripts used to verify the DH implementation with Argot.

-## Artifact Docker image
+## Artifact Docker Image
-The artifact docker image includes the protocol model and implementation for both case studies.
+This repository builds and provides a docker image that includes the protocol model and implementation for both case studies.
 Furthermore, it contains all dependencies to verify the model and implementation.

 ### Set-up
 We require an installation of Docker.
 The following steps have been tested on macOS 15.6.1 with the latest version of Docker Desktop, which is at time of writing 4.45.0 and comes with version 28.3.3 of the Docker CLI.